jcroid/python/readme.md

 ### Installing packages

-A examples that tell you how to get a env running
+A example that tell you how to get a env running

 check python version : Python 3.6.9